 Next there are 3 diminished triads starting from the low E string.
 These are E, Eb and D diminished.
-This part gives us a chromatic, descending feel which leads us nicely into the heavy part of the riff.
-This results in a slight “you lose” or “game over” kind of vibe, which, again, works well going into a heavier section.
+As a result we get a chromatic, descending feel which leads us nicely into the heavy part of the riff.
+This results in a slight “you lose” or “game over” kind of vibe, which, likewise, works well going into a heavier section.

 Once the Thrash part of the riff comes in we are changing key here to E Locrian but ending the lick on an E power chord, rather than E diminished.
 This type of riff works really well at blazing fast speeds.
-Powering along in a way reminiscent of “Slayer”.
+As a result it will power along in a way reminiscent of “Slayer”.

 Click the button below do download the tab for this lesson!

 Take your guitar playing to the next level.
 Join the community for exclusive new lessons, ideas and over the top guitar creativity!
 We look forward to seeing you around!